Trafficante crime family: Trafficante Jr. era

-Santo Trafficante, Jr. was born in the United States on November 15, 1914, as one of five sons of Mafia boss Santo Trafficante.
+Santo Trafficante Jr. was born in the United States on November 15, 1914, as one of five sons of Mafia boss Santo Trafficante.
 Santo Jr. succeeded his father as the boss of Tampa upon his death.
-Santo, Jr. never spent a day in jail, and he died of natural causes in 1987.

 Despite numerous unrealized ambitions, he was regarded as one of the most powerful mob bosses of the American Mafia and ruled his family with an iron fist.
 During the 1950s, Trafficante Jr. maintained a narcotic trafficking network with Tommy Lucchese, the boss of the Lucchese crime family in New York City.
-Trafficante Jr. had known Lucchese since the 1940s, when his father and Lucchese had trained him in the mafia traditions.
+Trafficante Jr. had known Lucchese since the 1940s, when his father and Lucchese had trained him in the Mafia traditions.
 Trafficante Jr. would frequently meet with Lucchese in New York City for dinner.
+Trafficante also entered into an agreement with Pittsburgh crime family boss John LaRocca to jointly control the Sans Souci casino in Havana.

-Santo Jr. was deeply involved in the CIA efforts to involve the underworld in assassination attempts on Fidel Castro.
+Santo Jr. was deeply involved in the Central Intelligence Agency (CIA) efforts to involve the underworld in assassination attempts on Cuban head of state Fidel Castro.
 Under pressure of a court order granting him immunity from prosecution, but threatening him with contempt if he refused to talk, Trafficante admitted to a Congressional committee in 1975 that he had in the early 1960s recruited other mobsters to assassinate Castro.
 "It was like World War II" he told the committee.
 "They told me to go to the draft board and sign up."

 In 1978, Trafficante was called to testify before the United States House Select Committee on Assassinations investigating possible links between Lee Harvey Oswald and anti-Castro Cubans, including the theory that Castro had President John F. Kennedy killed in retaliation for the CIA's attempts to assassinate Castro.

+Santo Jr. never spent a day in jail, and he died of natural causes in March 1987.

 Leadership under LoScalzo

 In 1987, Vincent LoScalzo became boss of the Trafficante family and Florida was declared an open territory, meaning that the Five Families of New York City could operate in any city in Florida.
-LoScalzo controlled a much smaller family, over the years many of the older mobsters retired or died and were not replaced with new members.
+LoScalzo controlled a much smaller family, as over the years many of the older mobsters retired or died and few were replaced with new members.
 As the new boss LoScalzo maintained control of criminal interests in illegal gambling, prostitution, narcotics, union racketeering, hijacking and fencing stolen goods.
 He also controlled a few bars, lounges, restaurants, night clubs and liquor stores across Florida.
 Loscalzo maintained ties to Mafia families in California, New Jersey, and New York as well as being connected to the Sicilian Mafia.